drrobotk/drrobotk.github.io/_posts/2022-08-30-AJAX-with-python.md

 We can repeat this process for the other pages until we get to the page that contains the table data, making note of the AJAX routines that are called and the data in the request payload.

+The following code can be used to find the instance hash from the source of the main url and to get the data required for the AJAX routine in the request payload.

 ```python
 import requests, re